Meet Peter Max: The humble iconic artist speaks about his life

 Peter Max is not only an icon and a talented artist, after having the honor of speaking with him I believe that much of his creativity is derived from being an amazing human with a sense of gratitude for the purity of life.
 He sees the good in all living creatures even the tiniest of bugs that he finds in his abode which he will gently pick up to carry down 15 flights of stairs to place safe and alive in the peaceful park across the street from his building.
 The art of Peter Max is symbolic of the vivacious person that the man, Peter Max, is.

-All should follow the lead of Peter Max and never be afraid to dance!
+We all should follow Peter Max and never be afraid to dance!